jgreener64/pdb-benchmarks/README.md

 ## Plans

 * Finish Ramachandran scripts for remaining languages.
-* Test BioJava, hPDB, one or more C++ libraries and possibly others.
+* Test BioJava, hPDB, possibly others.
 * Run methods on the whole of the PDB to look at how they deal with errors.